scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 Likewise, if you modify items in an array you are iterating through, you are asking for pain and confusing errors.
 Don't do it.

+If you want to change an array's value while iterating, consider the map function.

 One alternative to delete multiple elements of an array without iteration is [`#delete_if`][rdoc-delete-if].